 How is History currently taught across Key Stages?

 Children study a number of History topics throughout the year.
 Each topic is carefully planned to ensure pupils gather knowledge about the historical period while also developing the essential characteristics of historians.
-Each History topic builds upon the knowledge learned in previous years and topics so that pupils develop a deeper understanding.
+Each History lesson builds upon the knowledge learned in previous years so that pupils develop a deeper understanding.
 These are:

 As pupils develop their understanding ' in a range of contexts, so too will they develop the ability to be independent learners, using the key historical skills they have gained to analyse, question and compare sources of evidence to form their own judgement about the past.

 History is the study of the past.

 It is the story of changing human cultures, politics, lifestyles, beliefs and creativity which help us make sense of human-kind.
 By understanding our past and where we came from, we hope to better understand where we are now allowing us to learn from our past decisions and make positive choices to influence what might happen in the future.
 The way things will be tomorrow are a consequence of the way things are now.